Professor in the School of

 IEEE Style Bio

-Dr. Love has been recognized as an IEEE Fellow and Thomson Reuters Highly Cited Researcher.
+Dr. Love has been recognized as an IEEE Fellow and Thomson Reuters Highly Cited Researcher (2014 and 2015).
+In 2014 and 2015, he was included in the Thomson Reuters list of “The World’s Most Influential Scientific Minds”.
+From 2012-2017, he was a Purdue University Faculty Scholar.
 He is a Fellow of the Royal Statistical Society, and he has been inducted into Tau Beta Pi and Eta Kappa Nu.
-Along with his co-authors, he has won best paper awards from the IEEE Communications Society (2016 IEEE Communications Society Stephen O. Rice Prize), the IEEE Signal Processing Society (2015 IEEE Signal Processing Society Best Paper Award), and the IEEE Vehicular Technology Society (2009 IEEE Transactions on Vehicular Technology Jack Neubauer Memorial Award).
+Along with his co-authors, he won best paper awards from the IEEE Communications Society (2016 IEEE Communications Society Stephen O. Rice Prize), the IEEE Signal Processing Society (2015 IEEE Signal Processing Society Best Paper Award), and the IEEE Vehicular Technology Society (2009 IEEE Transactions on Vehicular Technology Jack Neubauer Memorial Award).
 He has received multiple IEEE Global Communications Conference (Globecom) best paper awards.
-He was the recipient of the Fall 2010 Purdue HKN Outstanding Teacher Award, Fall 2013 Purdue ECE Graduate Student Association Outstanding Faculty Award, and Spring 2015 Purdue HKN Outstanding Professor Award.
+He was the recipient of the Fall 2010 Purdue HKN Outstanding Teacher Award, Fall 2013 Purdue ECE Graduate Student Association Outstanding Faculty Award, Spring 2015 Purdue HKN Outstanding Professor Award, and Fall 2017 Purdue HKN Outstanding Professor Award.
 He was an invited participant to the 2011 NAE Frontiers of Engineering Education Symposium and 2016 EU-US NAE Frontiers of Engineering Symposium.
-In 2003, Dr. Love was awarded the IEEE Vehicular Technology Society Daniel Noble Fellowship.
+In 2003, he was awarded the IEEE Vehicular Technology Society Daniel Noble Fellowship.